maxim-mityutko/home-infra/README.md

 ## Notes
-The rollout from scratch has not been fully automated yet, and generally requires following the process defined in `\kubernetes\scripts` and `\readme` folders for the initial setup.
+The rollout from scratch has not been fully automated yet, and generally requires following the process defined in `\readme` and `\kubernetes\scripts` folders for the initial setup.

-After the initial steps are complete, deployments are handled via ArgoCD applications defined in the `kubernetes\argocd`.
+After the initial steps are complete, deployments are handled via ArgoCD application manifests defined in the `kubernetes\argocd`.

 ## Hardware:
-* CPU Intel i5-3470 / RAM 24 GB / 2 x SSD 500 GB in RAID 0 / 2 x HDD 12TB in RAID 0 with TrueNas Scale and 2 VMs (8GB + 4GB)
+* VM Host: CPU Intel i5-3470 / RAM 24 GB / 2 x SSD 500 GB in RAID 0 / 2 x HDD 12TB in RAID 0 with TrueNas Scale
+  * VM1: RAM 8GB
-* Raspberry Pi 4B / RAM 4GB
+  * VM2: RAM 4GB
 * Raspberry Pi 4B / RAM 8GB
+* ~~Raspberry Pi 4B / RAM 4GB~~
+* Upcoming: [Compute Blade](https://www.kickstarter.com/projects/uptimelab/compute-blade) with CM4 8GB and 500 GB NVME x 2

 ## Services
 ### Microk8s